 The Bottom Line

-With the gains in the stock market over the past few years many investors may find themselves the recipient of large distributions this year in spite of weakness in the markets in recent months.
+With the gains in the stock market over the past few years many investors may find themselves the recipient of large distributions this year in spite of weakness in the markets over the course of the past year.
 When possible consider tax-efficiency when buying mutual funds in a taxable account.

 Photo credit: Pixobay